d6agarwal/sp25-cse110-lab4/expose/javascript/part2.md

     Since on line 4 we assign length to be the number of elements in the prices array, it sees that there are 3 elements in the array and just prints that.
 It does not run into any scoping errors because it is still in the block-scope where it was initialized.
 It was declared at the top of the function.

 11. [50, 100, 150]
     This is because the discounted array is updated every time when we add the updated value (price after discount of 50%) to the array.
 It is still in the block-scope as it was declared/initialised in so it does not have any scoping problems either.
 It was declared at the top of the function.

+12. A) student.name
+    B) student['Grad Year']
+    C) student.greeting()
+    D) student['Favorite Teacher'].name
+    E) student.courseLoad[0]